gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/304_Tools_sequencRecorder.rst

 Name        Description                               Type
 ==========  ========================================  ==============
-Connection  Link with the Connect component           Connection Anny Input  Has to go through changes to be recorded
+Connection  Link with the Connect component           Connection Any Input   Has to go through changes to be recorded
 ==========  ========================================  ==============

 Output